The Guy’s Grooming Guide for Your 50s and Beyond

-The distance between brows should match the distance between the insides of your nostrils).
-If stray hairs are extending past the natural line of your eyebrow, push them down and pluck them out.
-Most barbers will also give your eyebrows a quick trim at no extra charge.
+A good rule of thumb?
+The distance between brows should match the distance between the insides of your nostrils.
+If stray hairs are extending past the natural line of your brows, push them down and pluck them out, or use an electric trimmer with care.

 2. Embrace your inner Silver Fox

 It’ll save you hours of fussing with the hair you have left, and you can be proud to join the ranks of buzzed greats like Jason Statham and Kelly Slater.

 Plus, you’ll never have to pay for a haircut again.
 Bonus!

-3. Pop Some Pills
+4. Pop Some Pills